mattock/openvpn-vagrant/buildbot-host/README.md

 and once that has finished you can adapt buildbot configuration to your needs, rebuild the buildmaster container and start using the system.

-Note that provisioning is only tested on Ubuntu 20.04 server and is unlikely to work on any other Ubuntu or Debian version without modifications.
-When setting this environment up outside of Vagrant you should do
+# Setup outside Vagrant

+If you want to create this environment outside of Vagrant first do

+    $ cd openvpn-vagrant/buildbot-host
     $ cp provision-default.env provision.env

 then modify *provision.env* to look reasonable.
 For example in AWS EC2 you'd